 “Dear person who played Sorry 42 times on Valentine’s Day, what did you do?”

 There were also: “Dear 3,749 people who streamed It’s the End of the World as We Know It the day of the Brexit vote, hang in there.” and “To the person in NoLita who started listening to holiday music way back in June, you really jingle all the way, huh?”

 All of the billboards had the same sentence at the bottom: “Thanks, 2016.
 It’s been weird.”

 As this campaign shows, data on users’ behaviors can also be used in creative ways.
-Making the data more than just numbers, stats, and pattern, giving it a more human face and revealing the unexpected findings in such a way can attract people’s attention as well.
+Making the data more than just numbers, stats, and patterns, giving it a more human face, and revealing the unexpected findings in such a way can attract people’s attention as well.
 And I really do wonder how those addressed in these questions reacted…